 Christians giving to secular organizations?
 It’s a harder question than you might think.
 Let’s tackle the easy one first: Should a Christian give to an organization that is opposed to the faith—opposed to Christian values?
 No brainer, right?
 If it is against the faith, don’t support it.

-Regardless, I know some who argue that there are more than 1.5 million non-profit agencies in the country today.
+Regardless, I know some who argue that there are more than 370,000 nonprofit agencies in the country today.
 The majority of those tend to be “secular” or non-religious.
-Likewise, there are approximately 100,000 private foundations in the country today.
+Likewise, there are approximately 85,000 private foundations in the country today.
 The vast majority are non-religious, secular funders.
 There are only about 4500 Christian foundations that take applications.
 In short, the argument is that a Christian should not fund a secular agency because there are plenty of secular funders.

 The question is an important one—particularly in the coming years.
 We see many Christian organizations and educational institutions struggling.
 Many secular institutions have built large endowments.
 And the reality is that the Christian influence in this country is shrinking.
 There is great need.